aps831/workstation/README.md

 The self-signed certificate for Docker needs to be copied from `titan` to `thor`.
 On `titan` the certificate can be found at `/usr/local/share/ca-certificates/titan.local.crt`.
 On `thor` this must be copied to `/etc/docker/certs.d/titan.local:5000/ca.crt`.

-Timeshift will require manual configuration whilst Duply backups will need to be deleted and recreated.
+Timeshift will require manual configuration whilst duplicacy backups may need to be deleted and recreated.

 If a Samba share has been created, such as for SyncMe Wireless app on Android, then a user will need setting up: `sudo smbpasswd -a <user_name>`.